 An example of how Biblical annual unit values can be devalued into lunar unit values is found in the assumed age of the oldest Biblical patriarch known as Methuselah.
 If his Biblical age of 969 "years" were understood as 969 months, then his real annual age would be about 80 years.

-If 1250 months were added together at 29.5 days a month, Moses would have been born only about 101 years before the birth of Christ - instead of c.1250 B.C. as believed by many Biblical scholars.
+And if 1250 months were added together at 29.5 days a month, Moses would have been born only about 101 years before the birth of Christ -- instead of c.1250 B.C. as believed by many Biblical scholars.

 Another contributing factor as to the reason annual dates of biblical history were inflated by theologians nearly five-hundred years ago can be found in understanding the true annual value of

 a time period used to measure ancient history called a Jubilee.

 (Counting the Jubilees to measure historical time by historians was easier than counting the complex days and months when measuring long periods of human history -- however, assigning the wrong annual value to the different types of Jubilees caused problems in properly measuring human history.)

 [UPDATE: New calendrical research reveals that the original Biblical Jubilee was based on five types of time alignment ceremony events to balance out the annual calendar.
 The first type of Jubilee was a "pass-over" extra 7-day weekly event every 7-years.
 The second was a "pass-over" extra one-day event every year -- or "year day" event.
 The third was a "pass-over" extra one-day event every 4-years -- or "leap day" event.
 The fourth -- and this is when the Jubilee count event really gets interesting, was a "pass-over" extra one-day event every alternate 4th and 5th year -- with a super "pass-over" extra one-day event every 50-years to account for the True Tropical Solar Year count of 365.2422 days per year.]